Jean's Bible Study Topics of the New Testament

 1Cor 1,4-7

-· (34g) Gift of God Ø God is willing to Give Ø He is generous with His spiritual blessings
+(34g) Gift of God >> God is willing to Give >> He is generous with His spiritual blessings

 1Cor 1-4

-· (81k) Thy kingdom come Ø Pray without ceasing Ø For the church Ø Giving thanks
+(81k) Thy kingdom come >> Pray without ceasing >> For the Church >> Giving thanks

 1Cor 1-5

-· (80i) Thy kingdom come Ø Know the word to minister to God Ø To know Him
+(80i) Thy kingdom come >> Know the word to minister to God >> Know the word to know God

-· (85h) Thy kingdom come Ø Words that are spoken in faith Ø Verbalize your faith
+(85h) Thy kingdom come >> Words that are spoken in faith >> Verbalize your faith

-· (249h) Priorities Ø God’ s preeminence Ø Wealth Ø True perception of wealth Ø The infinite and eternal wealth of God Ø Being rich in Jesus
+(249h) Priorities >> God’ s preeminence >> Wealth >> True perception of wealth >> The infinite and eternal wealth of God >> Being rich in Jesus

 1Cor 1,7-9

-· (254k) Trinity Ø Holy Spirit’s relationship between Father and Son Ø Jesus is equal with the Holy Spirit Ø Power of Jesus’ Spirit – Although the apostle Paul doesn’t speak extensively about the Holy Spirit, he often refers to Him without using His name.
-For example in this passage, it is not actually Jesus who confirms the saints.
+(254k) Trinity >> Holy Spirit’s relationship between Father and Son >> Jesus is equal with the Holy Spirit >> Power of Jesus’ Spirit – Although the apostle Paul doesn’t speak extensively about the Holy Spirit, he often refers to Him without using His name, such as in this passage.
+It is not actually Jesus who confirms the saints.
 Jesus can’t; He is in heaven.
 Rather, the confirmation of the saints is the work of the Holy Spirit.
-He is the person of the trinity who has direct access to us in that He lives in our hearts.
-Again, it says we are “called into fellowship with His Son, Jesus Christ our Lord.”
-We are not actually fellowshipping with Jesus, but with the Holy Spirit.
-However, the fact that the Holy Spirit and Christ are virtually one and the same suggests that Paul knew exactly what he was saying.
-In other words, Jesus has all the experiences of the Holy Spirit, and reports them to His Father, who thus has all the experiences of Christ.
-There is nothing lost in translation in that these transitions within the trinity are seamless.
-The members of the trinity are all one, making their differences irrelevant in that fellowshipping with the Holy Spirit is equivalent with fellowshipping with Christ.
-Since Christ and the Holy Spirit are one and the same, to be one with the Spirit is in fact being one with Christ.
-In this way Paul is right in saying that we are in fellowship with His Son, but to be most accurate, we have fellowship with the Holy Spirit.
+He is the person of the trinity who has direct access with us in that He lives in our hearts.
+When Paul said we are “called into fellowship with His Son, Jesus Christ our Lord,” we are not actually fellowshipping with Jesus, but with the Holy Spirit.
+However, the fact that the Holy Spirit and Christ are one suggests that Paul knew exactly what he was saying.
+In other words, Jesus has all the experiences of the Holy Spirit, and reports them to His Father.
+These transitions within the trinity are seamless so that there is nothing lost in translation.
+The members of the trinity are all one, making their differences irrelevant in that fellowshipping with one is equivalent to fellowshipping with all.
+Since Christ and the Holy Spirit are one, to be one with the Spirit is to be one with Christ.
+In this way Paul is right in saying that we have fellow with His Son, but to be specific, we are fellowshipping with the Holy Spirit.

 1Cor 1-7,8